denoland/docs/examples/tutorials/initialize_project.md

 oldUrl:
 ---

-## Initialize a project

-While it is possible to run scripts directly with `deno run`, for larger projects it is recommended to create a project structure.
+While it is possible to run scripts directly with `deno run`, for larger projects it is recommended to create a sensible directory structure.
 This way you can organize your code, manage dependencies, script tasks and run tests more easily.

 Initialize a new project by running the following command: